 - 175 – 200 = College Ready GED Score plus College Credit

 You must take the four GED tests (modules) entirely on a computer.
-The four subtests are in the subject areas of Social Studies, Math (Mathematical Reasoning), Literacy (Reasoning through Language Arts-RLA), and Science.
+Paper-and-pencil testing is a thing of the past.
+The four subtests cover the academic subject areas of Social Studies, Math (Mathematical Reasoning), Literacy (Reasoning through Language Arts-RLA), and Science.

 To learn more about GED testing requirements in Alaska, check out this page.